halilozercan/compose-richtext/README.md

 [![GitHub license](https://img.shields.io/badge/license-Apache%20License%202.0-blue.svg?style=flat)](https://www.apache.org/licenses/LICENSE-2.0)

 > **Warning**
-> compose-richtext library and all its modules are very experimental and undermaintained.
+> compose-richtext library and all its modules are very experimental.
 The roadmap is unclear at the moment.
 Thanks for your patience.
 Fork option is available as always.

 A collection of Compose libraries for working with rich text formatting and documents.

-`richtext-ui`, `richtext-commonmark`, and `richtext-material-ui` are Kotlin Multiplatform Compose Libraries.
+Aside from `printing`, and `slideshow`, all modules are Kotlin Multiplatform Compose Libraries.

 This repo is currently very experimental and really just proofs-of-concept: there are no tests and some things might be broken or very non-performant.